-Forests and marshes burst into a beautiful symphony of colour as temperatures begin to rise.
+Forests and marshes burst into a beautiful symphony of colors as temperatures begin to rise in March.
 If the winter brought us enough rain, our marshes look with splendour.
 The green of the bulrushes that covers large parts of it begins to get decorated with lots of white patches of the small floating flowers of the water crowfoot.
 The white chamomile flowers cover large areas of the dry salt marshes and road edges.
 Large flocks of ducks and waders fly in the distance, preparing their trip north.
 At this time of year, we are visited by huge groups of many thousand flamingos, offering us a wonderful performance of colour with their courtship dances and later their mating exercises.
 Sometimes they are distributed in groups throughout the great wet expanse while feeding, sometimes they are grouped in compact flocks to rest.

 The species that have spent winter with us enter the main phase of their migration back to the north.
 Geese and cranes that have not left yet do so, and so do the large flocks of golden plovers, black-tailed godwits, lapwings, and other shorebirds.
 The last black storks also go now.
 Red kites begin to become scarce, as do the numbers of other raptors such as marsh harrier, peregrine falcon, common buzzard, hen harrier and merlin.
 White wagtails and meadow pipits, which occurred in the marshes in abundance in winter, also begin to become scarce.
 Short-toed larks, back from Africa, gradually fill the gap left by then.

 First booted eagles, short-toed eagles and ospreys come through, the number depends on weather conditions at the Gibraltar Strait.
 Other species on passage such as garganey, wheatear, common redstart, whinchat, willow warbler or sedge warbler, that sings actively hidden in the tamarisks, are common sightings.
 Subalpine warblers also begin to come in now.